 Second album "Pollution" followed the same route, but the sound was a bit richer with a larger use of traditional rock instruments.
 A good concert activity led to Battiato being very popular as an alternative artist and Pollution even reached the Top Ten italian chart.
 These two albums are considered their best (and most musically accessible) from prog fans.

 With third album, Sulle corde di "Aries", the sound shifted toward a more avantgarde style, but the long "Aria Di Rivoluzione" remains one of his best tracks from the first period.

 Fourth album "Clic" was mainly instrumental, with just a single vocal track, "No U Turn", and it also had an english release on the prestigious Island label, though this album contains different versions of tracks originally included in "Sulle Corde Di Aries" and the italian issue of "Clic".
 His first solo album had also been recorded in an english version, entitled "Foetus", but this was never released at the time and only appeared on CD recently.

 With 1975's "M.lle Le Gladiator" we're in full avantgarde music, the album even contains a long church organ solo performance and is a very difficult listen.
 After the Bla Bla's demise the following releases up to 1978 were all in the same direction, with long instrumental piano or synth performances closer to contemporary music than to progressive.

 1979 saw the first radical turn, with the new wave-inspired album "L'Era Del Cinghiale Bianco" that began a fruitful collaboration with violinist Giusto Pio.
 The album was a big hit and later works followed the same style, with very good arrangements and highly inspired and original lyrics.
-In the 2000's Battiato is still one of the leading figures in italian music.
+From late 1980's until today Battiato is still one of the leading figures in italian music.